magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 ["Quantity can't be negative"]}
 ```

 WOW, the magic is working again.
-We have a single
+We defined a single
 `validate-shopping-form` function which is able to be used without any
 modification on the server and on the client sides as well.
 Kudos to
 everyone who put this magic together.